Tommythebold/Foxhole-AutoClicker/README.md

 # More Info/Troubleshooting
 * This entire program is essentially two AutoHotKey scripts - one for the GUI, and one for the Foxhole hotkeys.
 The GUI exists to set keybinds and start/stop the hotkeys easily.
-You can stop/suspend either script by clicking the system tray in the bottom right of your taskbar.
+You can stop/suspend either script by finding them in system tray in the bottom right of your taskbar.

 * If you don't want to use the GUI after you've set your keybinds, the script for Foxhole is located in the \bin folder, and is called FoxholeHotkeys.
 You can simply double click this script to launch it, and can save to taskbar by `right click > create shortcut` for it.